vitalyros/diceformula/README.md

 - min - select and return the lowest value.
 - sum - return the sum of values.
 - any - return any single value.
-The syntax is akin to C language function call. e.g. `max(10d20)` would execute 10 20-sided dice rolls and return the greatest of them.
+The syntax is akin to algol language function call. e.g. `max(10d20)` would rol ten 20-sided dice and return the greatest value.